-Ian McCaig is a Board Member and Chair of the Operating Committee at M-Kopa Ltd, the largest provider of off-grid solar services in Africa.
-He is a Board Member and Chair of Audit & Risk at Seedrs Ltd, a leading equity crowdfunding fintech business; a Board Member of the British Tourist Authority; and a Governor of The Leys and St Faith’s Schools Foundation.
-He was most recently CEO of First Utility (the UK’s largest independent energy retailer) from 2011 to 2017 and was previously CEO of lastminute.com, Europe’s largest independent online travel agent.
-Prior to that he was CEO at lastminute.com, where he spent eight years.
-Previously, Ian had worked at Nokia across various international roles in Europe and Asia, having spent his early career in the IT and Telecoms industries.
+Ian McCaig is Chairman of Festicket Ltd, an innovative marketplace for music festival experiences; Board Member and Chair of the Operating Committee at M-Kopa Ltd, the largest provider of customer financing and off-grid solar services in Africa; Board Member and Chair of Audit & Risk at Seedrs Ltd, a leading equity-crowdfunding fintech business; Board Member of Wesleyan Assurance, which provides financial services to professional groups, and a Governor of The Leys and St Faith’s Schools Foundation.
+Until the end of 2017, he was CEO of First Utility (the UK’s largest independent energy retailer) and was previously CEO of lastminute.com, Europe’s largest independent online travel agent.
+Ian began his career in the IT industry before moving into telecommunications and spending six years at Nokia, working across Europe, the Middle East and Asia.
 Ian chairs English Heritage’s Audit and Risk Committee.

-Kunle Olulode is the Director of Voice4Change, an umbrella Black and Minority Ethnic (BME) organisation representing over 400 BME charity community groups across England.
+Kunle Olulode MBE is the Director of Voice4Change, an umbrella Black and Minority Ethnic (BME) organisation representing over 400 BME charity community groups across England.
 He is also a curatorial, programme and audience development advisor to a wide range of cultural institutions including the British Library, the Victoria and Albert Museum, Wellcome Collection, Yorkshire Sculpture Park and the Catalan Institute in London.
 Possessing a keen interest in film, he has been part of the British Film Institute’s African Odyssey programming team for several years.
 He was previously UK Creative Director and producer with the Catlan live entertainment company Mas I Mas in Barcelona.
-With wide-ranging experience of policy development in the equalities and policy field, Kunle is a valued member of the Cabinet Office’s Democracy Council, which is currently overseeing events commemorating the 100th anniversary of the Representation of the People Act.
+With wide-ranging experience of policy development in the equalities and policy field, Kunle is a valued member of the Cabinet Office’s Windrush Working Group.